SFGLab/pyLoopSage/README.md

 - Visualization functions.
 - Capability to run form terminal with a simple command `loopsage -c config.ini`.

-## Publication
+## Citation
-Please cite the method paper in case that you would like to use this model for your work,
+Please cite the method and biological paper in case that you would like to use this model for your work,

 * Korsak, Sevastianos, and Dariusz Plewczynski.
 "LoopSage: An energy-based Monte Carlo approach for the loop extrusion modelling of chromatin."
 Methods (2024).
+* Jodkowska, K., Parteka-Tojek, Z., Agarwal, A., Denkiewicz, M., Korsak, S., Chiliński, M., Banecki, K., & Plewczynski, D. (2024).
+Improved cohesin HiChIP protocol and bioinformatic analysis for robust detection of chromatin loops and stripes.
+In bioRxiv (p.
+2024.05.16.594268). https://doi.org/10.1101/2024.05.16.594268

 ## The model